EKS gets operations going, but what about your engineers?

 Simply put, we make creating complete clusters a breeze and provisioning secure access for all users scalable.
 When combined, engineers are empowered to build their own clusters, develop without limits, and not worry about what they’re changing, how the clusters have been configured, or if the container will run in staging and production.

 In our next post on this topic, we’ll talk more about unlocking EKS for your developers without sacrificing consistency, reliability, security, or governance.
-In the meantime, I encourage you to check out our announcement about our latest release, Platform9 version 5.6 and see what these platform offer for private, public, and edge cluster management.
+In the meantime, I encourage you to check out our announcement about our latest release, Platform9 version 5.6 and see what this platform offers for private, public, and edge cluster management.

 - EKS gets operations going, but what about your engineers? - November 2, 2022